jonhue/sandboxy/README.md

 <img src="https://travis-ci.org/slooob/sandboxy.svg?branch=master" /> [![Gem Version](https://badge.fury.io/rb/sandboxy.svg)](https://badge.fury.io/rb/sandboxy)

 Sandboxy allows you to use virtual data-oriented environments inside a Rails application with ActiveRecord while being able to switch in between at runtime.
+It achieves that by using a combination of Rack Middleware and ActiveRecord.

 ---